 Yet the only true, effective way to learn and enjoy beekeeping is…. to just do it.

-So in this final element of our course, we provide a simple path for taking what you have learned via and actually making it real.
+So in this final lesson of our course, we provide a simple path for taking what you have learned and making it real.
+To turn from a simplecuriosity about keeping bees to actually becoming a beekeeper.

 First, just tell yourself that this is finally the year you will become a beekeeper.
 Although we have covered lots of ground in our course, starting up really isn’t that difficult.